Find Your Perfect School

 Professionals in public safety administration perform essential roles and responsibilities in keeping society and its citizens safe.
 Leadership roles in law enforcement, public safety and security, and emergency response are common among individuals with a relevant bachelor’s degree and work experience.

 Students in public safety administration programs also prepare for a life of public service in a wide variety of areas.
-Disaster management, including preparedness, response, and recovery, both natural and manmade disasters, are part of their growing skillsets.
+Disaster management, including preparedness, response, and recovery, of both natural and manmade disasters, are part of their growing skillsets.

 The broad skill sets required mean that online degree programs feature major and elective courses across several disciplines.
 Public finance, crisis management, and organizational behavior are common across programs, as are courses designed to improve students’ soft skills.
 Communication skills take center stage alongside critical thinking and problem-solving skills.